arungarg14/Facebox-and-facenet/README.md

 Procedure to Implememt:

-The main file is task2code
+The main file is task2code.ipynb
+Run it in the jupyter noebook.